 I’ve certainly fallen into the “complexity trap,” which is how I ended up with about 10 websites.
 I say “about” because I honestly never remember what they all are.
 Of course I could figure it out, but I’ve noticed I don’t even want to!

-There’s a page with my websites listed, but it’s far from a complete list.
+There’s a page with some of my websites listed.
 I keep editing it down as I lose my enthusiasm for the idea that started it.
 Maintaining too many web properties takes too much “personal bandwidth” as one of my mentors, Jonathan Fields, calls it.

 It’s like I’ve got this big basket of kittens and they never stay together.
 They wander off in different directions every time I’m busy attending to the neediest one.